 One-Credit Courses

 Beginning Dance 1-2

 Intermediate Dance 3-4

 Advanced Dance 5-6

 Dance Performance & Composition 1-2

+Fine Arts Tutor

 Description Details Beginning Dance 1-2 Students will study dance techniques and the development of movement quality and performance skills.
 Concepts of dance history, production, and improvisational techniques, will also be explored.
-Performing is required Specific dress requirements are mandatory for performances Prerequisite: None Credit: 1 Location: All Intermediate Dance 3-4 Students will study technique and physical conditioning.
+Performing is required Performances may be required outside of the school day.
+Specific dress requirements are mandatory for performances.
+Prerequisite: None Credit: 1 Location: All Intermediate Dance 3-4 Students will study technique and physical conditioning.
 An emphasis will be on movement quality, performance skills, and basic concepts of choreography.
-Performing is required Specific dress requirements are mandatory for performances Prerequisite: Beginning Dance 1-2 or Teacher Approval Credit: 1 /Repeatable Location: All Advanced Dance 5-6 Students will focus on the technical aspects of dance and forms and physical conditioning.
+Performing is required Performances may be required outside of the school day.
+Specific dress requirements are mandatory for performances.
+Prerequisite: Beginning Dance 1-2 or Teacher Approval Credit: 1 /Repeatable Location: All Advanced Dance 5-6 Students will focus on the technical aspects of dance and forms and physical conditioning.
 Additionally, history, intermediate concepts of choreography, careers, and university programs will be explored.
-Performing is required Specific dress requirements are mandatory for performances Prerequisite: Beginning Dance 1-2 and Intermediate Dance 3-4 or Teacher Approval Credit: 1/Repeatable Location: All Dance Performance & Composition 1-2 Students will learn forms of dance and physical conditioning.
+Performing is required Performances may be required outside of the school day.
+Specific dress requirements are mandatory for performances.
+Prerequisite: Audition Only Credit: 1/Repeatable Location: All Dance Performance & Composition 1-2 Students will learn forms of dance and physical conditioning.
 Students will continue to develop and explore movement quality, performance skills, and advanced concepts of choreography.
-Audition required in Spring Performing is required Specific dress requirements will be mandatory for performances Prerequisite: Audition Only Credit: 1/Repeatable Location: All
+Audition required in Spring Performing is required Performances may be required outside of the school day.
+Specific dress requirements will be mandatory for performances.
+Prerequisite: Audition Only Credit: 1/Repeatable Location: All Fine Arts Tutor Students will play a pivotal role in supporting and guiding fellow students in their artistic pursuits.
+In this course, students will support the teacher with one-on-one tutoring, small group tutoring, providing feedback, and helping peers build their artistic skills.
+Students will work directly with the teacher to learn how to best support the goals of the students and arts program.
+Prerequisite: Approval by Teacher Credit: 1/ Repeatable Location: All